-I, (person signing Affirmation), am the garnishee or I am authorized by the

-is earnings disclosure, and hav e done so tr futhfully and to the best of my
+I, (person signing Affirmation), am the garnishee or I am authorized by the garnishee to complete this earnings disclosure, and have done so truthfully and to the best of my knowledge.

-knowledge.

-Dated: Cianatura

-Signature
+Dated: Signature

 Title

 Telephone Number

-EARNINGS DISCLOSURE WO RKSHEET
+EARNINGS DISCLOSURE WO RKSHEET Debtor's Name

-LARGINGS DISCLOSURE WO.
-KKSTILL I Debtor's Name

-A В С
+А В С

-Payday Date Gross Earnings Disposable Earnings 1. \$ \$ 2.
-3. 4.
-5. 6.
-7. 8.
-9. 10.
-D Е F Either 50, 55, 60, or 65% of Column C Setoff, Lien, Adverse Interest, or Other Claims Column D minus Column E 1.
+Payday Date Gross Earnings Disposable Ea rnings

+1. \$ \$

+2.

+3.

 4.

 5.

-6.

-7.
+6. 7.

 8.

 9.

+Е F D Either 50, 55, 60, or 65% of Column C Setoff, Lien, Adverse Interest, or Other Claims Column D minus Column E 1.
+2. 3.
+4. 5.
+6. 7.
+8. 9.
 10.

 TOTAL OF COLUMN F \$

 If you entered any amount in column E for any payday(s), you must describe below either your claims, or the claims of others.
 For amounts claimed by others, you must both state the names and addresses of such persons, and the nature of their claim, if known.

-AFFIRMATION

-nation), am the third party or I am authorized by the closure worksheet, and have done so truthfully and to
+I, (person signing Affirmation), am the third party or I am authorized by the third party to complete this earnings disclosure worksheet, and have done so truthfully and to the best of my knowledge.

-Signature

-Dated: ()
+Title

-Title Phone Number
+Phone Number